dcloudio/hbuilderx-extension-docs/en/Tutorial/setting.md

 In HBuilderX, you can choose the update method.

 "Check for updates at startup" means that HBuilderX will check for any updates when HBuilderX startup.
-If there are any new updates, a prompt will pop up.
+If there are any new updates, a prompt will popup.

 <img src="/static/snapshots/tutorial/settings/upgrade_en.png" class="hd-img" />